 The controversy revolves around a Republican attempt to impeach Fayette County Circuit Judge Julie Muth Goodman for allegedly ignoring precedent and state laws in her rulings and statements from the bench.

-Goodman is currently under investigation by the commission herself, and the Supreme Court ruled in a 5-1 decision that the House’s impeachment resolution violated the separation of powers.
-It orders an end to any further impeachment proceedings against the judge, but GOP senators have taken exception to the ruling.
+Goodman is currently under investigation by the Judicial Conduct Commission herself, and the Supreme Court ruled in a 5-1 decision that the House’s impeachment resolution violated the separation of powers.
+It orders an end to any further impeachment proceedings against the judge, but GOP lawmakers have taken exception to the ruling.

-Senate President Robert Stivers’ resolution is the latest expression of that discontent, as lawmakers refuse to halt the proceedings entirely, instead pausing them until the commission completes its inquiry.
+The censure resolution is the latest expression of discontent with the Supreme Court ruling blocking the Goodman impeachment, as lawmakers refuse to halt the proceedings entirely, instead pausing them until the commission completes its inquiry.

 “Justice Thompson's statements are intemperate remarks that threaten the constitutional rights of members of the General Assembly, attorneys providing legal counsel to the General Assembly, and others with professional discipline and criminal prosecution,” the resolution reads.
 “Justice Thompson's intemperate remarks reflect poorly on his judgment and raise serious questions about his fitness for the office he holds.”

-Thompson told KPR that he is both “shocked and honored” by the resolution, saying he respects Stivers, but clearly “got under his skin.”
+Thompson told KPR after the Senate’s censure that he is both “shocked and honored” by the resolution, saying he respects Stivers, but clearly “got under his skin.”

 “I wrote an opinion that said, ‘You can't impeach someone for frivolous matters,’ and he then tries to retaliate and censor me for writing an opinion,” Thompson said.